Naru Narusegawa: Reception

-Over-exaggerated physical confrontations between the main characters is a recurring theme in the Love Hina series, as well as a criticism of both the manga and anime.
+Overexaggerated physical confrontations between the main characters is a recurring theme in the Love Hina series, as well as a criticism of both the manga and anime.

 Reviews of Naru's character have been negative with more positive results for fan polls.
 Author Richard W. Kroon cites Naru as an example of a Tsundere character, who is harsh at first, then later gentle.
 Freelance Writer Maria Remizova from Comic Book Resources placed Naru as #10 on a "10 Worst-Written Female Characters From Classic Anime" list.
 While she said that the Tsundere trope can be handled well, this is not the case with Naru, due to her "manipulative, aggressive and outright abusive behavior" that only leads to hatred.
 Remizova then mentions how Keitaro is "genuinely afraid" of Naru which undermines a well-written love interest.
 Freelance writer Dallas Marshall from Comic Book Resource shares Remizova's opinion on how she is written so viewers sympathize with her, which he calls "baffling".
 Marshall describes Naru as "manipulative, obsessive, mean-spirited and throws punches under the slightest provocation".
 While he says that Keitaro Urashima isn't flawless, the fact that he is constantly insulted and assaulted to the point where he becomes used to the abuse just for laughs is the worst.